What is an omphalocele?

 - Beckwith-Wiedeman Syndrome (a condition typified by a large tongue, high insulin and low blood sugar)

 What causes an omphalocele?

-It is not known what causes an omphalocele or whether the mother can do anything during pregnancy to prevent it.
-Between the 6th and the 10th weeks of pregnancy, the intestines actually project into the umbilical cord as they are growing.
+It is not known what causes an omphalocele, or whether the mother can do anything during pregnancy to prevent it.
+Between the 6th and the 10th weeks of pregnancy, the intestines actually bulge into the umbilical cord as they are growing.
 By the 11th week of development, the intestines should return to the abdomen.
 When this fails to happen, an omphalocele occurs.

 How is an omphalocele diagnosed?